PirottaNicola/IT_Knowledge/NOTES/web-performance.md

   - Use the transform property instead of the top property

 A usefull to measure all this web performance metrics in all the pages of a website is Unlighthouse (https://unlighthouse.dev/), which you can use directly from ur terminal using _npx unlighthouse --site urlOfWebsite_.

+# Different ways to render a web page

+## SSR (Server Side Rendering)

+SSR means that the HTML is generated on the server and sent to the client.
+The client receives the HTML and displays it.
+The client then downloads the javascript and executes it.
+The javascript then fetches the data and updates the HTML.
+This is the traditional way of rendering a web page.
+It is good for SEO because the HTML is already generated on the server.
+It is also good for performance because the client receives the HTML faster.
+However, it is bad for user experience because the user has to wait for the javascript to be downloaded and executed before the page is interactive.
+It is also bad for developer experience because you have to write the same code twice, once for the server and once for the client.
+It is also bad for performance because the javascript bundle is usually large and takes a long time to download and execute.

+## CSR (Client Side Rendering)

+CSR means that the HTML is generated on the client.
+The client downloads the javascript and executes it.
+The javascript then fetches the data and updates the HTML.
+This is the modern way of rendering a web page.
+It is good for user experience because the page is interactive faster.
+It is also good for developer experience because you only have to write the code once.
+It is also good for performance because the javascript bundle is usually smaller and takes less time to download and execute.
+However, it is bad for SEO because the HTML is not generated on the server.
+It is also bad for performance because the client receives the HTML slower.

+## SSG (Static Site Generation)

+SSG means that the HTML is generated at build time.
+The HTML is then served to the client.
+The client receives the HTML and displays it.
+The client then downloads the javascript and executes it (Hydration).
+The javascript then fetches the data and updates the HTML.
+It is good for SEO because the HTML is already generated at build time.
+It is also good for performance because the client receives the HTML faster.
+However, it is bad for user experience because the page is not interactive until the javascript is downloaded and executed.
+It is also bad for developer experience because you have to rebuild the site every time you make a change.